eclipse-theia/theia-website/src/docs/preferences.md

 	prefService.onPreferenceChanged(e => { callback }
 ```

-where the event received `e` is like this:
+Where the event received `e` is like this:

 ```typescript
 export interface PreferenceChangedEvent {